insamee-app/components/README.md

 ## FAQ

-You can use the **discussions** to ask for help or to suggest an idea.
+You can use the **discussions** tab to ask for help or to suggest an idea.

 ## Authors